KEY PARTNERS

 Paradigm change #1: Authentic Community Engagement

 We shifted the question from 'HOW do we identify community issues' to 'WHO identifies community issues?'
 We believe that every person is an expert in their own lived experience.
 We also believe that the best way to create health is to ask people most impacted what they need.
 We ask, we listen, and then we respond.
-In practical terms, this enables us to understand what people who live and work in this community actually need and want to be healthy.
+In practical terms, this enables us to understand what the people who live and work in this community actually need and want to be healthy.
 We call this authentic community engagement.

 Paradigm change #2: Collaboration

-Paradigm change#3: Collective Impact Health Specialist
+Paradigm change #3: Collective Impact Health Specialist

 For us, stories can shape a broader narrative that contribute to a deeper understanding about what a healthy, equitable community is and how one is (or isn’t) created.
 This understanding in turn shapes ideas and actions.
 Currently, the dominant narrative—from the stories in the media to ways decision-makers describe solutions—emphasizes that opportunities for health are defined by individual choices or chance, not the structural conditions and policies that create those opportunities.
 We strive to address both immediate individual needs and system change through our collective work.
 We call it serving people in line today, while working to shorten the line for tomorrow.